-An ice-cream seller was stabbed to death in a frenzied daylight attack on a residential street in Wembley, a court has heard.
+An ice-cream seller was fatally stabbed in a brutal, daylight assault on a residential street in Wembley, a court has heard.

-Shazad Khan, 41, was working from his van in Monks Park, Wembley, at around 6pm on Tuesday, August 19, when he was allegedly attacked by 26-year-old Zaher Zaarour.
+Shazad Khan, 41, was working from his van in Monks Park, Wembley, around 6pm on Tuesday, August 19, when 26-year-old Zaher Zaarour allegedly launched the deadly attack.

-The court heard Mr Khan suffered fractured ribs and multiple stab wounds.
-Despite emergency services rushing to the scene, he could not be saved due to the “nature and number” of his injuries.
+Despite paramedics rushing to the scene, Mr Khan died due to the “nature and number” of his injuries.

-Zaarour, of North Circular Road, Brent, was arrested at his home the following day and later charged with murder and possession of a blade.
+Zaarour, from North Circular Road, Brent, was arrested at home the following day.
+He faces charges of murder and possession of a blade.

-A plea hearing has been scheduled for November 12, with a provisional three-week trial set to begin on April 7 next year.
+During a brief Old Bailey hearing, Zaarour, dressed in a grey T-shirt, only confirmed his identity.
+A plea hearing is set for November 12, with a provisional three-week trial scheduled to start on April 7 next year.

-Detective Chief Inspector Paul Waller of the Metropolitan Police previously thanked Wembley residents for their “support and cooperation” during the investigation, which has caused shock and sadness across the community.
+Detective Chief Inspector Paul Waller of the Metropolitan Police thanked Wembley residents for their “support and cooperation” during the investigation.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.